CoMakery/virtue-dao/README.md

 ## The EnDAOment

 To support the allies of the DAO, patrons can deposit funds using Compound.finance and rDAI.
 The underlying DAI stable coin is then lent out to borrowers.
 The interest from the loans is then used to fund the Virtue DAO allies on an ongoing basis.
 You can imagine this is similar to a credit union where the loan interest is dedicated to a social purpose.

+In addition the Virtue DAO can take direct grants of DAI to be disbursed to allies directly.

 # Virtue DAO Use Cases